nbennett320/northwest.band/backlog.md

 1. CONNECT EXPRESS AND BRAINTREE
 2. connect products to a real database
-3. add a filter tool bar to store page
 4. add contact page
-5. redo goodies page
 6. make sure orders work
 7. make a basic admin panel
-8. record all financial isshhhh
 9. implement a reciept system (WIP)
-11. add shiiiit to goodies page
 13. remove caps on lyrics
 14. make lyrics scrollable by album
 17. make function to calculate shipping prices
-18. add "you might like" section
 20. add map-box api to show location on order summary page
 21.